garrandall/popular-music-data/tracks/boom--there-she-was-scritti-politti-roger.md

 When you gonna get me Boom! there she was - for me

 The Tupamaros an immutable truth (all right)
-I got a razor blade an' a beautiful youth (and I like it) A Moto Guzzi an' a Gaultier pants (all right)
+I got a razor blade and a beautiful youth (and I like it) A Moto Guzzi and a Gaultier pants (all right)
 I got a reason girl, was Immanuel Kant's (and I like it)

 I got money oh I got around but my life was going nowhere (nowhere)